Advanced Topics

 guarantees the paths will not contain any spaces, however a store path

 might contain glob characters.
-The set -f
+The set -f disables globbing in the

 shell.